 Will Storey also comes from a journalism background.
 After studying broadcast journalism and political science at Northwestern, he worked as a researcher and fact checker for Pulitzer Prize-winning columnist Maureen Dowd for three years.
 With that experience, Storey agreed that deadlines and tight turnarounds present a number of difficulties for thorough research.
 “There’s never really an ‘end’ to research,” he said.
 “You do what you can in the time you have.
 There are so many late developments that eat into the time [when] you would normally be digging into the background of a particular person or issue.”

 Khan, the senior researcher for Full Frontal, spent several years as a reporter for Al Jazeera, and her time as a reporter also left her intimately familiar with how pressure from deadlines can lead to significant informational gaps.
-“If you see a one-line paragraph at the end of the story that says ‘such-and-such was not immediately available for comment,’ that typically means the reporter was being pressured to submit the piece and they telephoned the person 30 seconds before sending it to their editor.”
+“If you see a one-line paragraph at the end of the story that says ‘such-and-such was not immediately available for comment,’” she said, “that typically means the reporter was being pressured to submit the piece and they telephoned the person 30 seconds before sending it to their editor.”